teyeaddo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world is a script that rints "Hello, World" followed by a new line to standard output
+0-hello_world is a script that prints "Hello, World" followed by a new line to standard output